ideless/artifact/src/ys/README.md

 By enhancing an artifact to level 4, 8, 12, 16, and 20, one minor affix
 would be rolled and increased.
-If an artifact has less than 4 minor affixes, a new minor affix would be rolled, which cannot confict with existing main/minor affixes and obeys the minor affix distribution.
-If an artifact has exactly 4 minor affixes, one of the 4 minor affix would be chosen with equal probability.
+If an artifact has less than 4 minor affixes, a new minor affix would be rolled, which cannot confict with existing main/minor affixes and follows the minor affix distribution.
+If an artifact has exactly 4 minor affixes, one of the 4 minor affix would be rolled with equal probability.
 One increment of a minor affix takes one of 4 possible values with equal probability, 70%, 80%, 90% and 100% of the maximum value.